complexlogic/rsgain/README.md

 Legacy ReplayGain tagging utilities such as mp3gain did not support recursive directory-based scanning.
 The user was required to manually specify a list of files on the command line, preceded by options which were numerous and complex.
 This interface provided a lot of power and flexibility, but it wasn't particularly user friendly.
 Performing a full library scan typically required the user to supplement the program with a wrapper script that traversed the directory tree and detected the files.

 rsgain's Easy Mode *is* that wrapper script; the functionality is built-in to the program.
-In Easy Mode, the user simply points the program to their library and it will be recusrively scanned with all recommended settings enabled by default.
+In Easy Mode, the user simply points the program to their library and it will be recursively scanned with all recommended settings enabled by default.

 The legacy-style interface has been retained as "Custom Mode" for users that require a higher level of control.